rfong/sustenance/food/coop_food.md

 ## lentil stew

-start an amount of carb grain (probably rice or quinoa) in the rice cooker (I usually throw in a glob of coconut oil)
+sized for a 10 cup instant pot. my water ratios are targeting a thick, solid stew consistency that can be eaten with chopsticks

 for broth, I usually use Better Than Bouillon's "No Chicken" base.
 I always undersalt a bit while cooking and then salt to taste after it's done cooking.

-my water ratios are targeting a thick, solid stew consistency
+don't forget to start an amount of grain in the rice cooker to accompany the stew
+- for short-grain rice, I add a glob of coconut oil
+- for couscous (prefer pearled), quinoa, or something else, I use broth

 ### dark purple stew
+for when you crave the purple flavor
 - saute minced garlic, diced shallot, & diced white/yellow onion in instant pot
 - cumin and coriander
-- dump in 3+ cups lentils, and broth at a 3:1 ratio.
-I usually default to green, but for bonus darkness, use black lentils
+- 3 cups lentils (I like a 50/50 mix of green and black lentils)
+- 9 cups broth
+- diced purple carrots
-- add diced purple carrots, 1-2 diced japanese sweet potatoes, other purple potatoes if you have them, 1-2 bunches dinosaur kale
+- 1-2 japanese sweet potatoes, diced
+- other purple potatoes if you have them
+- 1-2 bunches dinosaur kale

+### sweet potato chickpea stew
+this comes out comforting, starchy, autumnal, with a nice chewiness from the dried chickpeas
+- 1.5 cups black lentils
+- 1.5 cups dried chickpeas
+- 7 cups broth
+- 2 japanese sweet potatoes, diced
+- 1 western sweet potato
+- cumin and coriander

 ### IRON STEW
 sub your choice of high-iron ingredients into a normal lentil stew as needed